drift-labs/drift-docs-v2/README.md

 # Drift Protocol Documentation

 This repository contains the source code for the Drift Protocol Docs Website.

+[Drift](https://www.drift.trade/) brings on-chain, cross-margined perpetual futures to Solana.
+Making futures DEXs the best way to trade.

-The website is built using [Nextra](https://nextra.site)).
+The website is built using [Nextra](https://nextra.site).

 ## How to Contribute